Emma Wilson: Contribution to the dissemination of French culture

 On 6 May 2009, Wilson was awarded an Ordre des Palmes académiques Chevalier (knight) medal by the French ambassador to the United Kingdom, Maurice Gourdault-Montagne.
 This prestigious award is awarded by the French government to academics and educators.
 It recognises Wilson's sustained contribution to the dissemination of French culture and to education.
 As well as her active contribution to the teaching and research of her department, Wilson has set up a number of links between Cambridge University and French institutions such as the École normale supérieure lettres et sciences humaines in Lyon with which Cambridge now has a very successful ERASMUS programme.

 Personal life

-Wilson is a lesbian.
 While at university, she ensured coverage of works by female, queer, and non-binary writers, artists, and filmmakers.
 Wilson is also a feminist, and puts this down to her relationship with her mother, her love of female writers, her time at an all-girls school, as well as her sexuality itself.
 She has no children.